govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria 2.4.6 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-navigation-mechanisms-descriptive){:rel="external"}, [2.4.10 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-navigation-mechanisms-headings){:rel="external"} and [3.3.2 (Level A)](https://www.w3.org/WAI/WCAG20/quickref/#qr-minimize-error-cues){:rel="external"}

-- Headings must clearly describe the topic or the following section.
+Headings must clearly describe the topic or the following section.
+Use section headings to organise the content.

-- Labels must clearly describe the purpose of the form element.
+Provide clear labels and instructions with forms.
+Labels must clearly describe the purpose of the form element.
-- Use section headings to organise the content.
-- Provide clear labels and instructions with forms.

 #### Error suggestions and help

 [WCAG criteria 3.3.3 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-minimize-error-suggestions){:rel="external"} and [3.3.5 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-minimize-error-context-help){:rel="external"}

 There are 2 related criteria:
-- The 'error suggestion' critera describes the error the user has made and then adds clarity about what to do to resolve it.
+- The 'error suggestion' criteria describes the error the user has made and then adds clarity about what to do to resolve it.
 - The 'help' criteria requires clear context sensitive help or instructions if the labels are not clear enough for all users.

 ### Colour